-- (c) A discount of 20% is available if the mineral is processed in Queensland and the metal produced is at least 95% copper.
-No royalty is payable on the first \$100,000 of copper produced each year. - (d) New mines may qualify for a concessional rate of 2.0% for the first five years.
-This concession will not be available for applications received from 1 July 2020.
+(c) A discount of 20% is available if the mineral is processed in Queensland and the metal produced is at least 95% copper.
+No royalty is payable on the first \$100,000 of copper produced each year.

-(e) A rebate of 20% is available for the production of a metal within Tasmania.
+(d) A rebate of 20% is available for the production of a metal within Tasmania.

-(f) Royalty will only apply when a miner's annual gross production revenue exceeds \$500,000.
+(e) Royalty will only apply when a miner's annual gross production revenue exceeds \$500,000.
 The rate applying to gross production revenue is 1% per annum in a mine's first royalty year, 2% in a mine's second royalty year, and 2.5% in subsequent years.